U.S. Navy orders review of Lockheed's remote minehunting system

 The review team will look at the capability and reliability of the remote-controlled minehunting system, which will tow an advanced sonar to hunt for mines and replace the use of manned minehunting ships, said Navy spokeswoman Captain Thurraya Kent.

-The system has faced criticism recently from some U.S. lawmakers and defence officials, who have questioned its reliability.
+The system has faced criticism recently from some U.S. lawmakers and defense officials, who have questioned its reliability.

 Kent said the review would focus on validating the requirements for the system and how it meets them, evaluating alternatives, assessing the program's technical risk, schedule and cost, and evaluating the program's management structure.